-To prepare our students for the competitive global economy, EPIC will provide a safe learning environment that fosters student risk-taking, inquiry and independent thinking skills.
+Empowering Possibility International Charter (EPIC) To prepare our students for the competitive global economy, EPIC will provide a safe learning environment that fosters student risk-taking, inquiry, and independent thinking skills.

-Futures High School, working as a partnership between parents, administration, and faculty seeks to develop students to their fullest potential so they will have for themselves, a life filled with enriching opportunities.
-Futures provides students with a quality educational program focused on preparing students for success in a global society.
+Futures High School Futures High School, working as a partnership between parents, administration, and faculty, seeks to develop students to their fullest potential so they will have a life filled with enriching opportunities for themselves.
+A VISION SETS THE DIRECTION OF WHERE WE WANT TO GO AND WHAT WE WANT TO DO AS AN ORGANIZATION.